equinor/webviz-subsurface/webviz-subsurface.md

 This is the sampling interval of the summary data.
 It is `yearly` by default, but can be set to `monthly` if needed.

+**terminal_node**

+This parameter allows you to specify the terminal node used.
+It is `FIELD` by default.

+**tree_type**

+This parameter allows you to specify which tree type is vizualised.
+It is `GRUPTREE` by default, but can also be set to `BRANPROP`.

+**excl_well_startswith**

+This parameter allows you to remove wells that starts with any of the strings in this list.
+It is intended to be used to remove f.ex RFT wells that don't have any production or injection.
+Be aware that if actual producers/injectors are removed, the rates in the tree might not be consistant.

+**excl_well_endswith**

+Same as excl_well_startswith, but removes wells that ends with any of the strings in this list.